BenjiJackson1/startup/notes.md

 The following command can be used to SSH into the server:
 - ssh -i [key pair file] ubuntu@[ip address]
 This server was set up using an elastic IP and the t3.nano instance of AWS EC2

+### HTTPS and TLS
+Using the Caddy webservice, I can enable the Let's Encrypt service to allow my project to have a web certificate.
+This allows me to use the more secure HTTPS rather than simply using HTTP.
+Since the internet as a whole is moving towards more secure options, it is important to use this service and provide a more secure connection.